Master the soul of Android Fragment development: in-depth analysis of Fragment (middle)

 2. Through ViewModel

 If the application uses the ViewModel architecture component, it is also a good choice to share the ViewModel instance.
-Fragment can update data in ViewModel, Activity monitors these data changes and responds.
+Fragment can update the data in the ViewModel, and Activity listens to and responds to these data changes.

 Step 1: Create the ViewModel class